 “Whatever was needed, she would put forth the effort of helping,” Sandy says.

+Sandy’s son saw an outpatient therapist at The Village’s Fargo office who helped him work through some behavior issues.
 “His behavior right now is about the best it’s ever been,” Sandy says.
-“I’ve never found a counselor that has helped like Kim or Katie have.”
+“I’ve never found a counselor that has helped like [they] have.”

 The two boys also have mentors through another Village program, Big Brothers Big Sisters.
 Sandy said that has also made a big difference.
 “Both of their Big Brothers have been awesome about getting together with them on a regular basis.
 They look forward to that time.”